ddadaal/ddadaal.me/README.md

 # Apply Drizzle migrations to the local test database.
 pnpm db:migrate

-# Generate content metadata, then run the database integration tests.
+# Run the database integration tests.
-pnpm build:data
 pnpm test:db

 # Run the blog locally with the same database.